subjektify/website/docs/reference/subjekt/model.md

 #### Semantic model

 The in-memory model used by tools.
-The semantic model may be serialized into one or more model file representations.
+The [semantic model](#semantic-model) may be serialized into one or more model file representations.

 #### Model File

-A file on the file system, in a particular representation.
-The model files that make up a semantic model MAY be split across multiple files to improve readability or modularity, and those files are not required to use the same representation.
-Model files do not explicitly include other model files; this responsibility is left to tooling to ensure that all necessary model files are merged together to form a valid semantic model.
+A file on the file system in a specific format.
+Model files can be divided across multiple files for better readability or modularity, and these files can use different formats (`.subjekt` or `.json`).
+It's the responsibility of the tooling to merge all necessary model files into a valid semantic model, as model files do not explicitly include one another.

 #### Representation